chevereto/blog/_posts/2022/2022-09-05-end-of-support-for-v3.md

 [Chevereto V3](https://releases.chevereto.com/3.X/) has been a successful major version which has been delivering service for lots years, but its age starts to show.
 [Chevereto V3 LTS](../2019/2019-11-08-chevereto-3-long-term-support.md) has been around long already and it got extended one extra year due the pandemic.
 It has been a superb release, but we need to move on.

+**There won't be more releases of any type (including revisions, patches and hot-fixes) for Chevereto V3.**

 ## 😧 Services affected

 End of support means that we will stop providing the following services for Chevereto V3 licenses: